oskarkrawczyk/stylelint-browser/README.md

 # Stylelint browser demo

+This project is based on https://github.com/m-allanson/stylelint-browser-demo

 This project demonstrates [stylelint](https://github.com/stylelint/stylelint)  running in a browser.

-A live demo can be seen at http://m-allanson.github.io/stylelint-browser-demo/

 # Getting started